Sobekhotep III

-Sobekhotep III (throne name: Sekhemre-sewadjtawy) was an Egyptian king of the Thirteenth Dynasty of Egypt who reigned three to four years, c.
-1740 BC or 1700 BC.
+Sekhemre Sewadjtawy Sobekhotep III was an Egyptian king of the mid Thirteenth Dynasty of Egypt who reigned three to four years.

 Family

 Parents and siblings

 The family of the king is known from several sources.
 A monument from Sehel Island shows Sobekhotep with his father Mentuhotep, his mother was king's mother Iuhetibu (Yauheyebu), his brothers Seneb and Khakau, and a half-sister called Reniseneb.
 Reniseneb was a daughter of Iuhetibu and her second husband Dedusobek.

 Wife and children

 Sobekhotep III had two wives, Senebhenas and Neni.
 A stela from Koptos (Qift), now in the Louvre (C 8), mentions the daughters of Neni: Iuhetibu Fendy and Dedetanqet.
 Iuhetibu Fendy wrote her name in a cartouche.
 This is the second time in Egyptian history that a king's daughter received this honor.

 Senebhenas is shown with Sobekhotep on an altar in Sehel Island and a stela in Wadi el-Hol.
 The stela depicts Sobekhotep III before the god Monthu.
 He receives an ankh and a was-scepter from the god.
 Sobekhotep is followed by his father Montuhotep, his mother Iuhetibu, and his wife Senebhenas.